Gaerax/DACT/index.md

 ## What will this project look like?

-We will create 1 billion of this new token, and set up a system to distribute them over time.
-The 1 billion tokens will be used to create two systems.
+We will create 1 billion of this new token, and set up two system to distribute them over time.
 One will be designed in a way that supports current and future creators for decades to come.
 The other will be set up to support community growth, platform development, and other fun stuff.

 ![Diagram1](https://user-images.githubusercontent.com/98060724/150404248-29264cba-cae9-4e5d-b2f5-938993d02fbb.JPG)